Tylur14/JimJamLibrary/README.md

  The library for various Jim Jam scripts and includes the Library Core!

 # Installation for Library
  To install simply drag the JimJam_Library.cs file into your Unity project.
-Then you can open the Library window from the top tool bar: JimJam>Library
+Then you can open the Library window from the top tool bar: JimJam>Library or by hitting "ctrl + g"

 # How to use
  This tool has two purposes, to have a single layer of one-click version control & to easily share reusable scripts across multiple projects.